T-Shirt Branding

 Placement

-• Trademarked Block I must be isolated on the sleeve or back of item.
+• Trademarked Block I can also be included alone on the sleeve or the back of the neck.

 • Incorporate Illinois Extension text into the front design.